Carr\'e du champ flow matching: better quality-generalisation tradeoff in generative models: Experiments

 Overall, this example illustrates that there is no single optimal early-stopping point for FM.
 At any epoch, FM tends to produce a mix of high-quality yet memorised samples and novel yet low-quality samples.
 CDC‑FM is substantially less sensitive to this heterogeneity, allowing training to proceed until the desired quality is reached without incurring memorisation.

 \paragraph{Limiting spatially localised memorisation in animal motion capture data.} To reinforce our results on the two-circles data, we considered animal motion capture data of the fruit fly, \textit{Drosophila melanogaster} \citep{deangelis}.
-Points in this data are 31-frame 2D pose sequences of the 6-legged fly (Fig. \ref{figure_4}a, inset), yielding a 372-dimensional ($2\times 6 \times 31$) state space.
-The data manifold is parametrised by the walking speed on the longitudinal axis and phase on the cyclic coordinate, permitting visualisation in a 3D UMAP embedding (Fig. \ref{figure_4}a).
+Points in this data are 31-frame pose sequences where each snapshot represents the 2D position of the six legs relative to the body centroid (Fig. \ref{figure_4}a, inset), yielding a 372-dimensional ($2\times 6 \times 31$) state space.
+A 3D UMAP embedding of this data permits the visualisation of a data manifold, which is parametrised by the walking speed on the longitudinal axis and phase on the cyclic coordinate (Fig. \ref{figure_4}a).
+We also performed a sensitivity analysis for the parameters $k_{bw}$ (bandwidth) and $k$ (number of nearest neighbours), finding that only $k$ had measurable influence on the estimation of the CDC field (Fig. \ref{figure_s5}).
+We obtained better generalisation and lower memorisation than FM for orders of magnitude changes of $k$.
+Nevertheless, optimal regularisation can be achieved for $k$ values large enough to provide an accurate kernel density estimate, but small enough to avoid short-cut connections in the manifold (Fig. \ref{figure_s5}).

-To benchmark our model, we trained transformers, a leading architecture for character motion synthesis \citep{hu2023motionflowmatchinghuman}, to approximate the velocity field of CDC-FM and FM (varying $\sigma_{\min}$, negative control).
+Using the pose sequences as training points, we trained transformers, a leading architecture for character motion synthesis \citep{hu2023motionflowmatchinghuman}, to approximate the generative velocity field of CDC-FM and FM (with different $\sigma_{\min}$).
 We measured quality by the faithfulness with which samples covered the manifold, quantified by the mean distance of test points to the nearest samples.
 We found that FM with $\sigma_{\min}\!=\!0$ traced out a frontier at increasing training epochs, trading off sample quality with generalisation (Fig. \ref{figure_4}b) and memorisation (Fig. \ref{figure_4}c).
 We used a memorisation cutoff of $M(y)\!\simeq\!0.6$, confirmed by the movement traces (Fig. \ref{figure_s3}).
 Naïvely regularising FM by increasing $\sigma_{\min}$ did not exceed this frontier, achieving either worse generalisation (memorisation) or quality.
 By contrast, adding CDC regularisation ($\gamma\!>\!0$) surpassed the FM frontier, simultaneously improving sample quality, generalisation and memorisation.
 While the advantage was strongest around $\gamma\!=\!0.3$ (Fig. \ref{figure_4}b,c), other values also lead to improvements (Fig. \ref{figure_s4}).
 Increasing $d_{cdc}\!=\!rank(\G)$ led to better generalisation with a slight drop in quality, possibly due to noise leakage in off-manifold directions.